martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 future can be rejected.

 This document describes some considerations for using the `Date` request header field.
-The 4xx (Date Not Acceptable) header field is defined for use in rejecting requests with a missing or incorrect `Date` header field.
-Use of this status code as a correcting differences in client and server clocks is described, along with the privacy considerations that apply to this use.
+The 4xx (Date Not Acceptable) header field is defined in {{status-code}}
+for use in rejecting requests with a missing or incorrect `Date` header field.

+{{skew}} explores the consequences of using `Date` in requests when client and server clocks do not agree.
+A method for recovering from differences in clocks is described in {{correction}}.  {{scope}} describes the privacy considerations that apply to this technique.

 # Conventions and Definitions